dquail/RobotPerception/Documentation/RobotModule2/ROBOTMODULE2.md

 number of Tiles: 8
 number of Tilings: 8
 state representation: {encoder, speed}
-cumulant time step.
+cumulant: time step.
 Always 1
+alpha: (step size) 0.1 / Number of Tilings
+beta: NA
+lambda: 0.95
-alpha (step size) 0.1 / Number of Tilings beta NA lambda 0.95 behavior policy If extreme left, move to the extreme right.
-If extreme right, move to extreme left target policy NA (On policy) gamma state dependent.
+behavior policy: If extreme left, move to the extreme right.
+If extreme right, move to extreme left target policy: NA (On policy)
+gamma: state dependent.
 0 if in the right most state (encoder position of 1023).
+1 otherwise.
+rho: NA
-1 otherwise. rho NA update frequency 2 seconds per update.
+update frequency: 2 seconds per update.
 This is slow, but for simplification, we wait until the servo pivots to the extreme so we don’t have to deal with intermediate states. verifier queue size 3

 ###Results.
 As can be seen by the graph below, the algorithm quickly approximates the correct values, as confirmed by the verifier.
 When the servo is already at the extreme right, it is 2 steps away from returning there.
 When it’s on the extreme left, it’s just one step away from returning.